-Do you feel like you’re not good enough?
-If yes, here are a few things to remember that will stop you from being mean to yourself.
+Here are a few things to remember that will stop you from being mean to yourself when you feel inadequate.

 Doubt can yell and scream, but that doesn’t make it accurate or right.

-In order to live a forward thinking and positive life, we need to continuously stretch ourselves, which is much easier said than done.
+To live a forward-thinking and positive life, we must continuously stretch ourselves, which is much easier said than done.

 1. You Have to Start Somewhere